 - How irritated back nerves can lead to supination

-I wear out shoes very fast.
-In fact, my black dress shoes now have worn down about 50% of the heel on the outside, so I no longer wear them.
+I wear out shoes very quickly.
+In fact, I’ve worn down one pair of black dress shoes about 50% more on the heel on the outside, so I no longer wear them.
 Do you do this too?
-If your shoes wear faster on the outside of the heel, why is this happening?
-Is it causing other problems?
-Is it a sign of something that needs to be fixed?
+If your shoes wear faster on the outside heel, you might be wondering why this is happening and if it’s causing other problems that need to be fixed.

 Supination can be caused by a number of different things.
 It can be congenital, based on, for example, the angle of your ankle or knee, a hip that sits too far forward or too far backward, or an abnormally shaped or aligned spine (i.e., scoliosis).
 Additionally, the way your foot is built, such as a super high arch, can cause the foot to supinate too much.

 More often than not, however, what we see with supination and other foot problems is irritated nerves in the low back (2).
 Back pain may or may not accompany irritated low-back nerves, so just because you don’t have back pain with supination doesn’t mean a nerve issue should be ruled out.
 How in the world can the nerves all the way up in the back have anything to do with why your shoes wear faster on the outside edge of the foot?

 The nerves in the low back supply the muscles in your leg and those muscles actually help to control how your foot hits the ground.
 So if there’s no irritation, those muscles balance the foot; if there is nerve irritation, even slight weakness on one side of the foot can change the strength of the muscles that keep the foot balanced, creating strange angles to the foot as it hits the ground.